30

 “Do not mistake my kindness for weakness, my silence for acceptance … etc etc.”

-We have been trained to equate strength with sharp edges but there is something powerful about a person — woman or otherwise — who owns their softness and refuses to be hardened.
+• We have been trained to equate strength with sharp edges, but there is something powerful about a person who owns their softness and refuses to be hardened.

-This is not to say that softness is the way.
+• This is not to say that softness is the right way.
 But it’s not weakness.

-A soft front.
-I’m looking for people who genuinely want to serve the world - not have power over it.
+• A soft front.
+I’m looking for people who genuinely want to be useful in the world - not have power over it.

-Warm eyes.
-I’m looking for people who are gentle and warm.
+• Warm eyes.
+I’m looking for people whose smiles reach their eyes.

-They need to be reliable — in their personal lives, too.
+• Reliability — discipline both at work and in their personal lives, too.
 (The lines blur).

 I always remember someone telling me that a useful litmus test for whether or not you’re in the right relationship is: